bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a)This Python example is an 0(n).
+a)This example is an 0(n).
 The code will only run once time no matter the size of n is and will repeat once the loop starts.
 As the size of the input increases, the runtime or space used will grow at the same rate.

-b)
+b)There is a nested loop so O(n^2).
+I read in the Big O examples that O(n^2) represents an algorithm thats performance is exactly proportional to the square of the size of the input data.

-c)
+c)This example is 0(n) due to the fact that recursion is being used and will run until the end.
+As the size of the input increases, the runtime or space used will grow at the same rate.

 ## Exercise II